 - To assist the Marina Police Department when called upon.

-In order to be eligible to be a member of the Cadet program in the Marina Police Department, applicants must meet and/or maintain the following eligibility requirements:
+In order to be eligible to be a member of the Explorer program in the Marina Police Department, applicants must meet and/or maintain the following eligibility requirements:

 - Must be at least 14 yrs old and be in high school and no more than 20 years of age.
 No serious medical problems.